StorageB/custom-command-menu/README.md

 ## Features:

 - Run commands by selecting them from a drop-down menu at the top bar.
+- Give each command entry a custom name and icon.
 - Enter commands directly into the extension preferences window without the need for configuring any external files.

 <br>